barryhughes/wp-plugin-changelog-parser/README.md

 # WordPress Plugin Changelog Parser [![Build Status](https://travis-ci.com/barryhughes/wp-plugin-changelog-parser.svg?branch=master)](https://travis-ci.com/barryhughes/wp-plugin-changelog-parser)

-A very simple tool that can parses a WordPress plugin readme.txt file and returns the changelog data.
+A very simple tool that can parse a WordPress plugin readme.txt file and return the changelog data.
 All you need to do, in theory, is pass the path to the readme file.

 ```php